flexmonster/custom-theme-builder/README.md

 npm install
 ```

+## Usage

+See how to create a custom theme using the theme builder: [Adding a custom theme](https://www.flexmonster.com/doc/customizing-appearance/#new-theme).

 ## Related Flexmonster docs

-- [Changing themes](https://www.flexmonster.com/doc/customizing-appearance/) — learn how to apply a built-in theme or create a custom one using the theme builder.
+- [Changing themes](https://www.flexmonster.com/doc/customizing-appearance/) — learn about themes and styling in Flexmonster.